wojtekk/snapshotizr/README.md

 # Snapshotizr

-Snapshotizr creates diff for each projects modified by your team members.
+Snapshot creates a diff for each project modified by your team members on Github.

+## Setup

+Install and initialise snapshotizr:

+    npm install -g snapshotizr
+    snapshotizr-init

+Edit configuration file:  `~/snapshotizr/config.js`.

+Enjoy! :)

-## Configuration
+## Working directory

-Example configuration is in file: `example-config.js` - copy it, before run, to directory: `~/.snapshotizr/`.
+Snapshotizr uses directory: `~/snapshotizr/`.

-## Options
+## Usage

+Just run:

+    snapshotizr

 Available options:

 * `--month, -m` - month number (1-12), default value: previous month
-* `--skip-cleanup, -s` - don't remove directory with repositories (for debugging purposes)
+* `--skip-cleanup, -s` - don't remove directory with repositories (for debugging)

+## Limitations

+Github provides only last 100 public events performed by a user (event == push, not commit).
+So in the specific situation, you can lose some repos.